vidyaadke/user-management-assignment/README.md

 - Jacoco Test report has implemented to get visibility on test coverage.
 - Minimum 90% test coverage has maintained in this repo using Jacoco, otherwise build will fail.
 - Junit, Mockito is used to write unit tests and Spring MVC Test are written to add test coverage on api.
+- Checkstyle is implemented to maintain formatting.
+- h2 database will get created as part of application start.

 ### How to run